Overview

 Traditional Pathway

-The College of Idaho’s Doctor of Medical Science (DMSc) is a 36-credit hour program that provides students with critical tools to become an implementation scientist and leader.
-The traditional pathway is completed in 18 months and offers PAs the option to choose a concentration in either Health System Leadership or Health Professions Education.
+The College of Idaho’s Doctor of Medical Science (DMSc) is a 36-credit hour program that provides students with critical tools to become an implementation practitioner and leader.
+The traditional pathway is completed in 12 months (granting students 12 credits of advanced standing) and offers PAs the option to choose a concentration in Health System Leadership, Health Professions Education, or Lifestyle Medicine.
 The Health System Leadership concentration is based on the American Academy of PA’s Competencies for PAs in Healthcare Administration and is designed to empower PAs to lead in a healthcare setting and meaningfully contribute to the safe, effective, and equitable delivery of healthcare services.
 The Health Professions Education concentration expands the knowledge and aptitude of established educators and prepares new or aspiring educators with educational skills based on the PA Education Association's Physician Assistant Educator Competencies.
+The Lifestyle Medicine concentration is built on a foundation of lifestyle medicine and implementation science and enables students to deepen their clinical knowledge in chronic disease management and prevention through patient behavior change.

 Admission Requirements